yuliu0322/yuliu0322.github.io/_pages/research.md

 ---

-## 3. Seafood Quality and Preservation
+## 4. Seafood Processing, Storage, and Flavor Quality

 Earlier in my training I studied how the quality and flavor of shellfish change during processing, storage, and live preservation, and which strategies best extend shelf life for oysters and mussels.